JonVanDam/jon-van-dam-2024/src/pages/lyra-unit-selection/002-cosmetic-elements/070-skeletal-mesh-character-parts.md

 ## Main skeletal mesh on the pawn

-The actual Skeletal Mesh Component on the pawn.
+Firstly, there is the actual Skeletal Mesh Component on the pawn.
 This is the mesh that is actually runs the main animation instance, and is used for gameplay (e.g. character proportions and collision).
-In many projects (including *Fortnite* and *ShooterGame*), this mesh is actually an invisible mesh, and all cosmetics are derived aftwerwards from its pose.
+In many projects (including *Fortnite* and *ShooterGame*), this is actually an invisible mesh, and all cosmetics are derived aftwerwards from its pose.

 When a unit is selected, you can change the main skeletal mesh of a pawn in two ways: